adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     *Make sure to import the `ExtensionRegistration` component in the file.*

-5. Run `aio app build --force-build` to make sure complitation is successful for 6 runtime actions.
+5. Run `aio app build --force-build` to make sure compilation is successful.

 ### Step 3: Deploy the extension to the Stage workspace